-At Pollen VC, we have spoken to a number of companies who have used venture debt as a way of funding their growth through mobile user acquisition but where the results did not pan out as expected - prompting us to create this post to highlight the pros and cons of using venture debt specifically to fund mobile user acquisition.
+For mobile app and game founders looking to fund user acquisition (UA) on Facebook, Google, and other ad platforms, venture debt can seem like an attractive non-dilutive alternative to equity.
+We have spoken to a number of companies who used venture debt as a way of funding their growth through mobile user acquisition, but where the results did not pan out as expected.
+This post highlights the pros and cons of using venture debt specifically to fund UA.

 In this article, you will discover:

 - What is venture debt - pros and cons

 - The pitfalls of using venture debt for user acquisition

 - When to use venture debt to its best effect

 - Using AR financing to leverage ad network credit lines

 Venture debt is often provided by technology-focused banks and also by non-bank specialist lenders.
 Typically, companies who are eligible for venture debt are VC-backed and/or later-stage companies that have predictable cash flows and evidence of being able to service and repay the debt.

 Venture debt is often introduced at the time of a venture capital round or soon thereafter, and also sometimes as a way of extending cash runway between venture capital rounds, giving the company time to execute further milestones before fundraising.